stanleyhlng/design-the-case/README.md

 ### Design Concept

-People can customize the following elements in the phone case:
+In my design, people can customize the following elements in the phone case:

    * `Avatar`
    * `Name` and `Years of Services`
    * `Remark` for social id, e.g. `Twitter Id`, `Facebook Id`, ... or simpley `Handwritten Signature`